StanfordVL/OmniGibson/docs/getting_started/examples.md

 ***

 ## :material-earth: **Environments**
-These examples showcase the full **`OmniGibson`** stack in use, and the types of environments immediately supported.
+These examples showcase the full **`BEHAVIOR`** stack in use, and the types of environments immediately supported.

 ### **BEHAVIOR Task Demo**
 !!! abstract "This demo is useful for..."